crahan/HolidayHackChallengeTemplate/README.md

 ### Set Up Your Python Environment

-1. Fork this repository to your own GitHub account and configure it as _Private_.
+1. Make a copy of this repository in your own GitHub account and configure it as _Private_.
+Forking the repository won't work because a forked repository's visibility can not be changed to _Private_.
-2. Clone the forked repository to your computer using `git clone <forked_repository_url>`.
+2. Clone the copy of the repository to your computer using `git clone <repository_url>`.
 3. Navigate into the folder using `cd <cloned_folder_name>`.
 4. Create a Python virtual environment using `python3 -m venv venv`.
 5. Activate the environment using `. ./venv/bin/activate` (for a Bash shell environment).